Themes in Blade Runner: Deckard: human or replicant?

-In the Director's Cut and The Final Cut, there is a sequence in which Deckard daydreams about a unicorn; in the final scene, he finds an origami unicorn on the floor outside his apartment, left there by Gaff, suggesting that Gaff knows about Deckard's dream in the same manner that Deckard knows about Rachael's implanted memories.
-Scott confirmed this interpretation was his intent in the unicorn daydream.
+The Director's Cut and The Final Cut include a sequence in which Deckard daydreams about a unicorn; in the final scene, he finds an origami unicorn on the floor outside his apartment, left there by Gaff, suggesting that Gaff knows about Deckard's dream in the same manner that Deckard knows about Rachael's implanted memories.
+Scott confirmed this interpretation was his intent.
+However, while memory implantation for replicants is established elsewhere in the movie, it is unclear whether daydreams work in the same way.

-However, while memory implantation for replicants is established elsewhere in the movie, it is unclear if daydreams work in the same way.
-Even without considering this scene, there is other evidence and hints that allow for the possibility of Deckard being a replicant but does not eliminate the possibility of Deckard being human:
+The movie contains other evidence and hints that Deckard is a replicant, though none proves he is inhuman: